The following post is from Katie of Kitchen Stewardship:

 UPDATE: Here are some glass-breaking tips and the honest-to-goodness-true best way to freeze food in glass jars.

-It seems that every day a new report comes out on the dangers of something or other toxin in various materials, doesn’t it?
+It seems that every day a new report comes out on the dangers of something or another toxin in various materials, doesn’t it?
 Bisphenol-A in plastics is one of the more recent villains that’s really stuck around, even in mainstream media and conversation.

 Although plastic number 5 (PP, or polypropylene) does not contain BPA, some folks have become nervous about using plastics for food storage, period.
 What will be the next new evil to come knocking?